ADVENTURES AROUND THE WORLD© Christopher Earls Brennen

 - Permit: None.
-However, the park is administered by the Bunuba people and contains a number of sites sacred to them.
+However, the park contains a number of sites sacred to the local aboriginal people, the Bunuba.
 Visitors should stay on the established trails out of respect for the Bunuba traditions and sites.

 - ACA Rating: 1AI

-Approaching Windjana Gorge entrance Tunnel into Windjana Gorge
+Approaching Windjana Gorge entrance Tunnel on trail into Windjana Gorge

 The river flows freely through the gorge during the wet season but during the dry season (between May and September) it becomes a series of pools surrounded by trees and shrubs.
 Some of the vegetation found along the river banks include paperbarks, cadjebuts, native fig trees and leichhardt trees.
 Many freshwater crocodiles reside in the river and pools and posted signs warn of the risks these pose.
 Freshwater crocodiles are smaller and not as aggressive as saltwater crocodiles; they are only a danger if you happen to step on one.

-Windjana Gorge is accessed from a trailhead (at 17o24.60'S 124o56.58'E) just off the Fairfield-Leopold Downs road, northwest of Fitzroy Crossing in the Kimberley Region of Western Australia.
+Windjana Gorge is accessed from a trailhead (at -17.41248oS 124.94304oE) just off the Fairfield-Leopold Downs road, northwest of Fitzroy Crossing in the Kimberley Region of Western Australia.
 The Fairfield-Leopold Downs road is a dirt road that connects the paved Great Northern Highway at a point 43km west of Fitzroy Crossing to a partially paved section of the Gibbs River Road at a point 124km east of the start of the Gibbs River Road just south of Derby.
 The Windjana Gorge turn-off is 20km south of the Gibbs River Road and 104km north of the Great Northern Highway.
-The Fairfield-Leopold Downs road and parts of the Gibbs River Road are therefore only passable during the dry season (April 1 to November 1), consequently Windjana Gorge is inaccessible during the wet season.
+The Fairfield-Leopold Downs road and parts of the Gibbs River Road are therefore only passable during the dry season (April 1 to November 1) and therefore Windjana Gorge is inaccessible during the wet season.

 About 200m inside, the gorge widens with a large sand flat on the near side.
-Here, at the edge of the river pool is a large rock (at 17o24.42'S 124o56.76'E) which is a special place for the Bunuba people for several reasons.
-First it is a special place for women and it was believed that any woman mounting it or swimming near it would become pregnant because, like many ancient peoples the aborigines had not made the connection between sexual acivity and pregnancy.
+Here, at the edge of the river pool is a large rock that is a special place for the Bunuba people for several reasons.
+First it is a special place for women; it was believed that any woman mounting it or swimming near it would become pregnant because, like many ancient peoples, the aborigines had not made the connection between sexual activity and pregnancy.

 View into Windjana Gorge Looking back toward the entrance

 The rock also became known as Jandamarra's Rock because of the evolving events know as the Battle of Windjana Gorge.
 During the skirmishes of the Bunuba uprising a group of stockmen intent on punishing Jandamarra and his fellow revolutionaries had been lured into a Bunuba ambush in the Gorge.
-When the stockmen reached the rock the Bunuba opebed fire from hidden positions.
-Jandamarra appeared atop the rock with his Winchester rifle and opened fire killing several of the stockmen.
-Jandamarra and his fellow Bunuba chased the rest of the stockmen out onto the plains where the fight continued on horseback and resulted in a decisive victory for the rebellion.
+When the stockmen reached the rock the Bunuba opened fire from hidden positions.
+Jandamarra appeared atop the rock with his Winchester rifle and killed several of the stockmen.
+Then he and his fellow Bunuba chased the rest of the stockmen out onto the plains where the fight continued on horseback and resulted in a decisive victory for the rebellion.

 During our visit we were photographing fresh water crocodiles just upstream of Jandamarra's rock when a group of Bunuba schoolgirls walked into the gorge.
 One climbed onto the rock and was firmly told to get down by one of their escorts.
 They laughed and joked with me as I took their photograph and had their picture taken with me.

 There where many fresh water crocodiles basking at the water's edge though they retreated as I approached.
-One 3m adult lingered longer, however, and I snapped a good photo of him as he swam away.
+One 3m long adult lingered, however, and I snapped a good photo of him as he swam away.
 Apparently they represent little danger unless you happen to stand on one in which case they can administer a painful bite.